JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 Every data container must be able to report how many observations it contains and can provide.
 To that end it must implement the function :func:`nobs`.
-For some data containers the meaning of "observations" can be ambiguous and depend on a user convention.
+We will see that for some data containers the meaning of "observations" can be ambiguous and depend on a user convention.
 For such cases it is possible to specify an additional argument, that denotes the observation dimension.

 .. function:: nobs(data, [obsdim]) -> Int